-The COVID-19 health crisis is affecting everyone across the globe and is placing enormous strain on Governments and businesses.
+The reach of the COVID-19 health crisis is global, impacting businesses and placing enormous strain on governments everywhere.

 The courts are still open and URGENT applications can be made for NON MOLESTATION ORDERS and OCCUPATION ORDERS.

-A Non Molestation order is an order that prohibits the ‘ABUSIVE PARTNER’ from using or threatening violence, harassment or intimidation, or instructing anyone else to do so.
-It can prevent the abuser from contacting you directly or indirectly and include provision preventing the abuser coming to your home or place of work.
-The orders can also protect children.
-Breach of the order is a criminal offence and can result in the abuser being committed to Prison.
+A Non Molestation order is an order that prohibits the abusive partner from using or threatening violence, harassment or intimidation, or instructing anyone else to do so.
+It can prevent the abuser from contacting you directly or indirectly, and it can also include provisions which prevent the abuser from being allowed to visit your home or place of work.
+The orders can also be put into place to protect children.
+Breach of the order is a criminal offence and can result in the abuser being committed to prison.

-An Occupation Order gives you rights of occupation and allows the court to make an order requiring the the abusive partner to allow you to live in the property if they have thrown you out.
+An Occupation Order gives you rights of occupation and allows the court to make an order requiring that the abusive partner allows you to live in the property if they have previously evicted you.
 It could also provide for the abusive partner to be made to leave the property and deny them the right to come back for a period of time.
 Breach of the order is a contempt of court and a power of arrest can be applied.
-This would mean the Police could arrest and bring the abusive partner before a judge sitting in the Family Court.
+This would mean the police could arrest and bring the abusive partner before a judge sitting in the Family Court.

 I’m in a dangerous situation and worried about my child.
 What should I do?

 It is also important to recognise the impact of domestic abuse on any children in the property.
 Parents have a duty to act in the best interests of their child, and domestic abuse hugely affects children, whether as a result of them witnessing it, or because they are directly subjected to it.
 If you are worried about your current situation and the impact it is having on your child(ren), orders can also be sought for their protection, as well as your own.